FWPCOT3260 – Recover four-wheel drive vehicles.

 Recovery of a 4WD (or in-fact any) vehicle is assessed as high to extreme risk.
 Australian 4WD incorporates Workplace Health, Safety and Environmental impact practices, Company Policy and Procedure and a Risk Management approach to all of our advanced driving courses, in particularly Advanced Recovery.

-A4ADE specific Advanced Recovery training includes, but not limiting to the following teaching elements, (In addition to the Nationally Recognised elements, listed below):
+A4ADE specific Advanced Recovery training includes, but not limiting to the following teaching elements, (In addition to the course elements, listed below):

 Theory component is combined within the practical elements and covers the following: